mSvcBench/muBench/Docs/Manual.md

 This way of involving microservices per request is called *stochastic-driven*. µBench also offers a *trace-driven* approach, see [Benchmark Strategies](#benchmark-strategies).

-Additional information includes the number of parallel processes (`workers`) and `threads` per process used by the service-cell to serve client requests, the `request_method` it uses to call other services (can be `gRPC` or `rest`, and, currently, must be equal for all), optional specification of CPU and memory resources needed by service-cell containers, namely `cpu-requests`, `cpu-limits`, `memory-requests`, `memory-limits` (see k8s [documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)), the number of `replicas` of the related POD, the `pod_antiaffinity` (true, false) property to enforce pods spreading on different nodes.
+Additional information includes the number of parallel processes (`workers`) and `threads` per process used by the service-cell to serve client requests.
+The `workmodel.json` specifies, for each servies, the expected protocol and HTTP method for incoming requests using the fields `request_protocol` (e.g., HTTP) and `request_method` (GET or POST).
+Additionally, the `request_parameters` object defines the characteristics of both the incoming request and the service's response: `request_dist` and `request_size` determine the distribution and size of the incoming request, while `response_dist` and `response_size` define the distribution and size of the service's response.
+Otional specification of CPU and memory resources needed by service-cell containers, namely `cpu-requests`, `cpu-limits`, `memory-requests`, `memory-limits` (see k8s [documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)), the number of `replicas` of the related POD, the `pod_antiaffinity` (true, false) property to enforce pods spreading on different nodes.

 ---